fbohz/learn-co-sandbox/Current_Repos.md

 [x] checks for email if it doesn't exist on db, if change psw user must give current password then new.
 Checks curr psw and then changes to new.
 [x] Polish views so that it looks presentable.
-[x] **Review** proj req and curriculum notes to ensure meeting basics [] Heroku deploy
+[x] **Review** proj req and curriculum notes to ensure meeting basics [] Generate session secret, save in local.
+Follow instructions to it in notes.
+[] Heroku deploy
 [] Do 3-5 min video walkthrough.
 [] Do blog post